Ananthnbhat/nextjs-blog/README.md

 #### Only Allowed in a Page

-getStaticProps can only be exported from a page.
+getStaticProps can only be exported from a page (any file inside pages folder).
 You can’t export it from non-page files.

-If you do not need to pre-render the data, you can also use the following strategy called **Client-side Rendering**:
+If you do not need to pre-render the data, use **Client-side Rendering**:

 - Statically generate (pre-render) parts of the page that do not require external data.
 - When the page loads, fetch external data from the client using JavaScript and populate the remaining parts.

 This approach works well for user dashboard pages.
 Because a dashboard is a private, user-specific page, SEO is not relevant, and the page doesn’t need to be pre-rendered.
 The data is frequently updated, which requires request-time data fetching.

+#### Dynamic routing

+if the **page content** depends on external data -> use getStaticProps

+if the **page path** depends on external data -> create pages that beging and end with [ and ] (for dynamic routing).